CreatorWorkflowsNow/lab_aemc/docs/130-install-reqs.md

 [Previous][PREV]{: .btn .mr-4 .fs-2}
 [Next][NEXT]{: .btn .btn-purple .fs-2}

-Before installing App Engine Studio, review all platform requirements and define an organizational instance strategy to prepare for successful installation and configuration.

 {: .highlight}
-> The 'Install Requirements' below are for reference only.
-No actual activity required on this page.
+> This part of the lab is for information purposes only.
 >
-> The steps were completed for you already as part of the Lab setup.
->
+> No activity required.

-> However, we **highly** encourage reviewing the information below before attempting a live install.
+{: .important}
+> Before installing App Engine Studio, review all platform requirements and define an organizational instance strategy to prepare for successful installation and configuration.

-## Table of contents
+# Table of contents
 {: .no_toc .text-delta }

 1. TOC